Human trafficking is not a third world problem.

 It happens under our noses and our ignorance perpetuates the crime.

-We know the crime under names such as prostitution or sex trade.
+We know the crime under names like "prostitution" or "sex trade."
 What we don't realize is the hidden blame embedded in those concepts.

 Somewhere in our understanding of prostitution, we see a woman voluntarily giving herself over for a payment.
 We believe she has made a choice to be with a different man every thirty minutes.
 We believe she can "just decide" to stop.
 We also believe that the "prostitute" is, in fact, an adult woman capable of assessing choices.
 Darned if she just didn't make the right ones.